About Us

 Ian Plunkett

 Ian Plunkett helped establish the Aboriginal design based company, Desert Designs, in Europe, and was involved in marketing Aboriginal art in London and Europe from 1989.
-Ian has been co-director of Japingka Gallery since 1995.
-He has been a founding member of the national body for Indigenous art, The Australian Indigenous Art Trade Association (ART.TRADE), and was first elected President of that organization in 2002 and re-elected in 2005/6.
+Ian has been co-director of Japingka Aboriginal Art since 1995.
+He has been a founding member of the national body for Indigenous art, Aboriginal Art Association of Australia, formerly Art.Trade, and served as President of the organization from 2002 to 2012.

 Ian has an ongoing commitment to promoting not only the unique Indigenous fine art of Australian Aboriginal artists, but also the exceptional culture that is an integral part of the art.